Chiefly About War Matters: Publication history

 Hawthorne wrote "Chiefly About War Matters" in less than a month and sent the manuscript to publisher James T. Fields in May.
 Fields approved it without reading it, to the disappointment of Hawthorne, who wrote to Ticknor, "I wanted to benefit of somebody's opinion besides my own, as to the expediency of publishing two or three passages in the article."
 Fields soon regretted the decision as well and asked for changes.
 He tactfully wrote to Hawthorne, "I knew I should like it hugely and I do.
 But I am going to ask you to change some of it if you will."
 In particular, Fields asked to soften the description of Lincoln, whom Hawthorne referred to as "Uncle Abe", as homely, coarse, and unkempt:

 Though Hawthorne acquiesced to the editorial cuts, he lamented, "What a terrible thing it is to try to let off a little bit of truth into this miserable humbug of a world!"
 He believed the section was "the only part of the article really worth publishing."
 In its place, Hawthorne included a footnote which said, in part, "we are compelled to omit two or three pages, in which the author describes the interview, and gives his idea of the personal appearance and deportment of the President."

-"Chiefly About War Matters" was published in the July 1862 issue of The Atlantic Monthly, then edited by Fields.
+"Chiefly About War Matters" was published in the July 1862 issue of The Atlantic Monthly, for which Fields served as editor at the time.
+Hawthorne used his "Peaceable Man" persona to respond to the contrived editor's notes in a letter to the editor published in the October 1862 issue of The Atlantic Monthly:

 The removed excerpt was reinserted when republished in the collected works of Hawthorne edited by George Parsons Lathrop, who later married Rose Hawthorne, the author's daughter.
 In 1899, Horace Scudder asked Fields's widow, Annie Adams Fields, for permission to restore the omitted passages in a new publication of Hawthorne's works.
 Though these passages had already been printed in full, Scudder emphasized the previously "injudicious" material would be "harmless and quite interesting in 1900".